nhajjo/CYSE499650Assignment2/README.md

 ## Model Checkpoint

-This trained model can be reloaded by using:
+**This trained model can be reloaded by writing the following chunk of code:**

-'''python
+'''
 from transformers import AutoModelForSequenceClassification, AutoTokenizer model = AutoModelForSequenceClassification.from_pretrained("model_checkpoint") tokenizer = AutoTokenizer.from_pretrained("model_checkpoint")